City of Maryborough (Victoria)

 The City of Maryborough was a local government area about 170 km northwest of Melbourne, the state capital of Victoria, Australia, and the governing body for the regional centre of Maryborough.
 The city covered an area of 23.32 km2, and existed from 1857 until 1995.

 The City of Maryborough was surrounded by the Shire of Tullaroop, which was united with Maryborough under the Shire of Central Goldfields, as part of a large-scale statewide amalgamation program by the Victorian Government in 1994–95.

 History

 Maryborough was first incorporated as a borough on 31 March 1857, and became a city on 31 March 1961.

 On 20 January 1995, the City of Maryborough was abolished, and along with the Shires of Bet Bet, Tullaroop and surrounding districts, was merged into the newly created Shire of Central Goldfields.

+Geography

+The City of Maryborough was defined geometrically.
+It was a perfect square of 240 × 240 chain, offset 45 degrees from magnetic north, centred on the town's railway station.

 Wards

 The City of Maryborough was divided into three wards in 1887, each of which elected three councillors: